Carl Friedrich Emil von Ibell: Government service in Nassau-Usingen

 Ibell's success as a statesman attracted gratitude from his prince who in 1817 or 1818 gave Ibell an estate at Unterliederbach (today a quarter of Frankfurt am Main) which included a manor house originally built in 1755/56 by a man called Stembler.
 The house and park survive to this day, known as the Villa Graubner (which respects a subsequent further change in ownership).
 Despite this very public mark of appreciation, Ibell's uncompromising commitment to economic and social liberalism was beginning to cause unease among members of the landed classes who saw some of their own privileges threatened by principles underlying the new Constitution.

 On 1 July 1819 President Ibell received a visit at his home from a 28-year-old pharmacist called Karl Löning.
 The visit was unusual both because the man arrived without any advance notice, and because he arrived before mid-day.
 Löning's appearance was distracted and unconventional.
 Ibell nevertheless invited him in and they sat down to talk.
 Shortly after this Löning produced a dagger and stabbed Ibell.
 Ibell was able to deflect the blade, so that while he ended up bleeding badly, he suffered no lasting physical damage.
 A struggle ensued and after they ended up on the floor Ibell was able to hold Löning still for long enough to be able to call for help.
 Eventually his wife heard his calls for help and attempted to disarm the attacker.
 After this failed she too called for help.
 Eventually more people arrived, including Ibell's fifteen-year-old son, and the men were able to remove Löning.
 It turned out that Karl Löning was connected with the Gießen Blacks, a radical republican student fraternity.
-The assassination attempt was one of a series of events which was triggered by the passing by the quasi-parliamentary Federal Assembly, in September 1819, of the Carlsbad Decrees, an essentially reactionary set of legislative measures which banned nationalist fraternities ("Burschenschaften"), removed liberal university professors, and extended press censorship.
+Along with Karl Ludwig Sand's assassination of August von Kotzebue, Löning's attempted murder of Ibell was one of the incidents that spurred the Federal Assembly's passage on September 20, 1819 of the Carlsbad Decrees, an essentially reactionary set of legislative measures that banned nationalist fraternities ("Burschenschaften"), removed liberal university professors, and extended press censorship.
 The measures were a long way from the liberal principles espoused by Ibell himself.
 The incident left Ibell deeply shaken and in 1820 he retired into private life.
 There are also indications that an end to Ibell's political career was triggered both by the reactionary currents that set in more generally and by increasingly stark differences with his prince on the interpretation of the constitution, notably as to whether the prince held his property on behalf of the state or on behalf of himself.